ignaciovi/Song-Genre-Prediction/README.md

 ![](https://i.imgur.com/DVVZVmu.png)

-We have:
+For our project, it will be useful to consider:
 - Genre
 - Track
 - Artist

-We will use artist/track information to get the features of the track using the Spotify API and we will combine both into a final dataset that will be used for the predictions
+For each track we will get the features using the Spotify API and we will combine both into a final dataset that will be used for the predictions.

-First we will study the initial dataset
+First we will study the initial dataset.

 # Study of the dataset

-Doing a first count of the genres of the dataset, we find the following
+Doing a first count of the dataset genres, we find the following:

     [('Rock', 131377),
      ('Pop', 49444),